MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/hardware-support-app--hsa--steps-for-driver-developers.md

 </xs:schema>
 ```

-The following schema is also valid as of the the Redstone 5 release.
-It enbales a SCCD to declare any app package to be an authorized entity.
+The following schema is also valid as of Windows 10, version 1809.
+It enables a SCCD to declare any app package to be an authorized entity.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>